vgamayunov/dgemm/README.md

 # dgemm
-Simple DGEMM with timings to be compiled with BLAS library
+Simple DGEMM with timings to be compiled with CBLAS library.
+Supports Intel MKL and AMD BLIS.